Airline Ticket Refund Scams – How to Avoid Them?

 - Remember not to share your sensitive details with anyone.

-- Don’t rely on anybody for compensation.
+- To avoid airline ticket refund scams.
+Don’t rely on anybody for compensation.
 Always make sure to request a refund on your own from the airlines through which you booked the flight.
 However, the procedure may be challenging and protracted, which is why hiring a company to handle your claim may seem like a good option.
 While there are some respectable claims businesses, some are con artists.

 - Fraudsters will pretend to handle your refund or compensation claim on your behalf in return for a fee in a flight refund claims scam, but once they have your money, they simply disappear with it.
 They could offer you an explanation of why you won’t get your money, but it’s also feasible that they’ll just go without leaving a trace.